Floating Land Rover used to cross Bering Strait is to be sold at auction

 It separates the continents of Asia and North America at their closest point, with the US-Russia boundary extending through the strait.

-Since the Bering Strait crossing, the Land Rover was also used by Mr Burgess to drive to the Aral Sea in Kazakhstan and otherwise has been used on a farm in Scotland.
+Since the Bering Strait crossing, the Land Rover was also used by Mr Burgess to drive to the Aral Sea in Kazakhstan and otherwise has been used on a farm in Ayrshire, Scotland, where Mr Burgess, who was previously based in Yorkshire, now lives.

 It is to be sold at auction at the Cheffins Vintage Sale at Sutton near Ely, Cambridgeshire, on October 18 with a pre-sale estimate of £8,000 to £10,000.